 About the RiteCare Childhood Language Center of Stockton

-The primary focus at the RiteCare Childhood Language Center of Stockton, a program of the California Scottish Rite Foundation, is to serve children with communicative impairments and disorders.
-Referrals come from numerous sources including teachers, physicians, health professionals, community referrals and the yellow pages.
+The primary focus at the RiteCare Childhood Language Center of Stockton, a California Scottish Rite Foundation program, is to serve children with communicative impairments and disorders.
+Referrals come from numerous sources, including teachers, physicians, health professionals, community referrals, and the Yellow Pages.

-If you or someone you care about is interested in services from the RiteCare Childhood Language Center of Stockton, please access and complete the referral packet (pdf).
+If you or someone you care about is interested in services from the RiteCare Childhood Language Center of Stockton, please email pacificsrlc@pacific.edu to request a referral packet.

 Our therapy sessions are held twice a week, with each session being 60 minutes in length.
-We operate on a semester basis - Fall semester begins in early September and Spring semester begins in mid-January.
-Each session runs for approximately a 12- week period.
+We operate on a semester basis - The fall semester begins in early September, and the Spring semester begins in mid-January.
+Each session runs for approximately 12 weeks.

 Who provides the assessment and treatment services?